srini-555/coding-interview/docs/data-structure/Linked_List.md

       return count;
   }
   ```
-- **Solution 2**: Use 2 pointers
+- **Solution 2**: Use 2 pointers.
    - Let pA point to the head, let pB point to the Kth node from the head.
-   - Move pA and pB to the tail currently so the distance between pA and pB is always K.
+   - Move pA and pB to the tail in the same pace so the distance between pA and pB is always K.
    - When pB points to the tail, pA is pointing to the Kth node from the tail.
   ```
   ListNode getKthFromTail(ListNode head, int k) {